Top-rated movers to make your Akron to Columbus move easy

 - Columbus’s population is about 9% greater than Akron.

-- Columbus's public transportation has a score of 2 out of 10 versus Akron's higher score of 5.
+- Columbus’s public transportation score of 2 out of 10 is lower than Akron’s score of 5.

 - Columbus is less walkable than Akron with a score of 25 out of 100 vs Akron’s 48 out of 100.

-- Columbus has a bike-friendliness score 31 out of 100, which means it isn't as accessible to and safe for cyclists as Akron, which has a score of 43 out of 100.
+- Columbus has a bike-friendliness score of 31 out of 100, which means it isn’t as accessible or safe for cyclists as Akron, which has a score of 43.

 - Columbus’s crime rate is higher than Akron with a score of 72.18 compared to Akron’s 5.0.
 This means that Columbus neighborhoods are safer than 72.18% of all U.S. neighborhoods, and Akron neighborhoods are safer than 5.0%.